-The CAP states that a restrictive covenant will be placed on the property preventing activities which may result in a release of hazardous substances present on the property or exposure of human health or the environment to hazardous substances remaining on the property, if any remain.
+The CAP states that "A restrictive covenant will be placed on the property preventing activities which may result in a release of hazardous substances present on the property or exposure of human health or the environment to hazardous substances remaining on the property, if any remain.
 The covenant was to be recorded with the registrar of deeds for Kittitas County.
+The covenant will require notice to and approval by Ecology for any future excavation activities."

 Additionally, Agreed Order No. DE 02TCPCR-3976 requires that within thirty (30) calendar days from the effective date of the Order, Burns Brothers shall implement institutional controls for the petroleum contaminated soil under the eastbound I-90 off-ramp and under the Thorp Highway right-of-way.
-The institutional controls shall include, at a minimum, the following: use restrictions requiring cleanup of contaminated soils disturbed or removed from road maintenance; maintenance of monitoring wells; inspection of highway conditions to ensure that contaminated soils are capped; and educational measures in the form of notification letters to local agencies.
-The notification letter shall be sent to the following agencies at a minimum: Department of Transportation, Kittitas County Department of Health and Kittitas County Highway Department.